effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 Last semester some people had problems as they did not see that the file extension was actually `.txt` rather than `.cxx`.

-3. Make sure every file compilable.
+3. Make sure every file `.cxx` is compilable.
 For example we could add:

 ```cpp
 int main(int argc, char** argv)